H2020-newTRENDs/FLEX/README.md

 #### 5.5 Database Solar radiation
 The solar radiation from different cilestial directions is calculated for germany only at the time being.
 (with longitude and altitude = Würzburg) How can we integrate this into the SQLite database?

+- The temperature of each country is the average of all 10x10 km regions